orbeon/orbeon-forms-doc/xforms/xbl/javascript.md

 </xbl:xbl>
 ```

-In the JavaScript file corresponding to your component, declare a class as follows:
+In the JavaScript file corresponding to your component, declare a companion class as follows:

 ```javascript
 YAHOO.namespace("xbl.fr");